 Founded in May 1983 by Dr. Zelimir Schmidt, the TU Artificial Lift Projects (TUALP) is a cooperative industry-university consortium to conduct research on artificial lift technologies and strategies for petroleum production.
 Our primary objective is to provide our members with experimental results and theoretical analyses on the performances of various artificial lift methods, and useful tools for artificial lift applications and production optimization.
-Through different research projects, our graduate students are also equipped with up-to-date technical knowledge and skills so they can be productive in a research and development or technical service position.
+Through different research projects, our graduate students are also equipped with up-to-date technical knowledge and skills so they can be productive in research and development or technical service position.

 TUALP is a leading research consortium in developing artificial lift technologies.
 The overall research directions are guided collectively by the Advisory Board consisting of member representatives, and the costs are shared by all participating companies.
 The deliverables include:

-- Research theses, dissertations, reports and subroutines
+- Research theses, dissertations, reports, and subroutines

 - Semiannual Advisory Board Meetings